westland/westland.github.io/content/inquiries/AI.md

 AI takes datasets as inputs, and distills them into estimates or decisions.
 This is basically what statistical decision models do, and indeed the language of AI borrows heavily from statistics.
 The social science statistics of Pearson and Fisher employed numerous shortcuts to make hard calculation simple -- e.g.,     differential calculus optimization that linearized solutions under least-squares loss.
 In the past decade, we've replaced calculus with massive computational power, and we can use any risk-minimization function we want.
 We've innovated throughout the statistical framework with:

--- _Activation functions_ that define how signals from the data are propagated through the neural network -- _Optimization procedures_ that replaced simple calculus minimization with clever search functions mainly based on gradient descent
+-- _Activation functions_ that define how signals from the data are propagated through the neural network

+-- _Optimization procedures_ that replaced simple calculus minimization with clever search functions mainly based on gradient descent

 -- _Risk / Loss functions_ beyond least squares, that allow us to perfectly engineer the focus of the decision.
 These become especially involved in large language models (transformers) where subtle social biases must be engineered into the responses of AIs.

 -- _Data curation_ has evolved to embrace non-quantitative data like text and images using methods like one-hot-encoding that have only been possible with massive computing power (though similar procedures have been explored since the 1940s, first by I.J.
 Good using a multinomial-Dirichlet conjugate family in statistics)

 AI studies have, I think, had a positive impact on the conduct of statistical anlalyses in the social sciences.
 These have traditionally suffered from researcher "cherry picking" -- not the wholescale manufacturing of data seen in, for example, Francesca Gino's papers.
 Rather the more subtle problem of running 20 analyses at 95% confidence with similar models to see which one fits the researchers particular biases and hypotheses.
 This is a problem that plagues all of social science research, business topics included.
 Machine learning, which has a tradition of datasets that are much larger than found in many social science studies, has adopted a requirement of cross-validation -- running models on subsets of data to see how stable are your estimates / decisions.

 Is AI "intelligent"?
 Tell me what intelligence is, and I can give you an answer.
 But, ask an _octopus_ what is intelligence, and he will say "the ability to use eight arms all at once."
 The _dolphin_ will tell you it's the ability to "backflip in the ocean."
 The rat, the ability to "discern faint smells in stereo."
 This is why I dislike the term "AI."
-That term anthropomorphizes a machine along human terms -- we load self-absorbed bias on top of self-congratulatory praise and say it's a threat to humanity.
-You can't be more misleading.
+That term anthropomorphizes a useful tool in accordance with popular clichés -- we load it with self-absorbed biases on top of self-congratulatory praise and then conclude it's a threat to humanity.
+You couldn't be more misleading.

 That's not to say that transformers like ChatGPT aren't truly impressive.
-Here is a rap song about my  beloved 10micron telescope mount, written by ChatGPT-4:
+Here is some rapping on my  beloved [10micron](https://www.10micron.com/en/homepage/) telescope mount, written by ChatGPT-4:

 _(Verse 1)